cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 The Von Neumann architecture
 ```

++++ {"slideshow": {"slide_type": "slide"}}

 ##### Harvard architecture

-The Harvard architecture stores machine instructions and data in separate memory units that are connected to the CPU and peripherals by different busses as illustrated in {numref}`fig:week1:harvard`.
+The Harvard architecture stores machine instructions and data in separate memory units that are connected to the CPU and peripherals by different busses as illustrated in [](#fig:week1:harvard).

 ```{figure} pictures/harvard_arch.jpg
 :name: fig:week1:harvard